 - Think about your deadlines to reduce costly delays.

-- Follow these steps to learn about how to choose the right software development methodology in 2021.
+- Follow these steps to learn how to choose the right software development methodology.

 - Artificial Intelligence (AI) (18)